+50.000 personas ya confían en EnergyProdetox

 Where do we get sulfate from?

-There are mainly two routes: from the amino acids cysteine, taurine and methionine and, by direct absorption, from the intestine.
+There are mainly two pathways: from the amino acids cysteine, taurine and methionine and, by direct absorption, from the intestine.

-Molybdenum, vitamin B2, B3 and magnesium are also involved , since they are the cofactors needed by the enzyme responsible for transforming sulfites into sulfates (SUOX-sulfite oxidase)
+Molybdenum, vitamin B2, vitamin B3, and magnesium are also involved . since they are the cofactors needed by the enzyme responsible for transforming sulfites into sulfates (SUOX-sulfite oxidase)

-It will be important to consume enough quality protein and also foods rich in sulfur such as eggs, cruciferous vegetables (broccoli, cabbage, kale, cauliflower, kohlrabi, etc.) and allspice (garlic, leeks and onions).
+It will be important to consume enough quality protein and also sulfur-rich foods such as eggs, cruciferous vegetables (broccoli, cabbage, kale, cauliflower, swede, etc.) and alliums (garlic, leek and onion).

 An enzyme called sulfite oxidase (SUOX) catalyzes the transformation of sulfite to sulfate, a reaction that is necessary for the metabolism of sulfur-containing amino acids (methionine and cysteine).